 26except ValueError as exc:

 2blocked merge: tenant mismatchReducers must also reject incompatible scalar writes.
-Two branches may append independent findings; they should not silently choose different delivery addresses or refund decisions.
+Two branches may append independent findings; they shouldn't silently choose different traffic targets or rollback decisions.

 1def merge_updates(updates: list[dict[str, object]]) -> dict[str, object]: